-The Group prepared its consolidated financial statements in accordance with International Financial Reporting Standards (hereinafter "IFRSs") from the fiscal year under review, pursuant to the provisions of Article 120, Paragraph 1 of the Ordinance on Accounting of Companies.
+The Group prepared its consolidated financial statements in accordance with International Financial Reporting Standards (hereinafter "IFRSs"), pursuant to the provisions of Article 120, Paragraph 1 of the Regulation on Accounting of Companies.
 Disclosure requirements under IFRSs are partially omitted pursuant to the provisions of second sentence of the said paragraph.